sthiohnoo/fwe_test_repo/README.md

 ![Search Modal Result](./docs/img/frontend/searchOpenFood/searchModalwithResult.png)

-<span style="color: red;">Important Note</span>
+> __Important Note__
+>
-The website that provides this external API requires limiting the rate of API requests per minute to protect their infrastructure.
-To ensure this protection, a delay of 6 seconds between requests has been implemented using `Bottleneck`.
-However, this is not the best solution, as every request, regardless of whether previous requests have been made or not, must wait 6 seconds for a response.
-For the purposes of this project, however, this is sufficient for now.
+>The website that provides this external API requires limiting the rate of API requests per minute to
+> protect their infrastructure.
+To ensure this protection, a delay of 6 seconds between requests has been implemented
+> using `Bottleneck`.
+However, this is not the best solution, as every request, regardless of whether previous requests
+> have been made or not, must wait 6 seconds for a response.
+For the purposes of this project, however, this is sufficient
+> for now.
 [Documentation Open Api Facts](https://openfoodfacts.github.io/openfoodfacts-server/api/).

 ## Anmerkungen an den Dozenten